Do you need to extend your USB cable or connect two cables? Here’s a simple guide to help you:

 Things to Keep in Mind

-- Cable Length: USB 2.0 cables are compatible with lengths of up to approximately 16 feet (5 meters), while USB 3.0 cables are suitable for lengths of around 10 feet (3 meters).
+- Cable Length: USB 2.0 cables are compatible with lengths up to approximately 16 feet (5 meters), while USB 3.0 cables are suitable for lengths up to approximately 10 feet (3 meters).
 Longer cables might slow down data transfer or cause connectivity issues.

 - Power Needs: Ensure the total length of your USB setup doesn’t exceed power limits, especially when powering multiple devices.